 Modern people are having love and hate relationships with air travel.
 We need airplanes to go from one place to another faster and safer.
 However, we also have concerns about air travel and this isn’t an overstatement.
 Consumers are still frustrated by different aspects of flying and how it can affect their wallets.
 People continue to feel that they get less value for the money.
 Because air travel involves high cost aspects, true costs of flight are actually increase higher than the average rate of inflation.
 But, airlines know that they will lose passengers if they hike airfares too often and too high.
 So, instead of charging more, they need to offer less service instead.
-Fortunately, there are things consumers can do to remedy these problems:

 1. Choose seats at the front of the economy flight cabin